-The NCC plans to build a pathway through LeBreton Flats in 2021.
-It will connect the Capital Pathway along the Ottawa River to the Pimisi and Bayview O-Train stations at LeBreton Flats.
-The creation of this pathway is part of the new LeBreton Flats Master Concept Plan, which was approved in 2020.
-Specifically, it is the first element of the plan’s Mobility, and Parks and Public Realm strategies that will be implemented.
+In 2021, the NCC built a new pathway connecting the Capital Pathway along the Ottawa River to the Pimisi and Bayview O-Train stations at LeBreton Flats.
+The creation of this pathway is part of the new LeBreton Flats Master Concept Plan, which was approved in 2021.

 The latest on the project

 The pathway opened to the public in December 2021, following construction work which was carried out in the summer and fall.

 - installation of construction fencing, and demolition and removal of materials